Joseph Greenblatt in army uniform, 1938

 Photographed by Mitch Braff in February of 2002

-Joseph Greenblatt was born in Warsaw in 1915.
+Joseph Greenblatt was born in Warsaw, Poland in 1915.
 He learned about resistance from his father, an army captain who had fought for Polish independence during WWI.
-At eighteen, Joe enlisted in the Polish army as an infantryman, becoming an officer in 1938.
-In 1939 he was mobilized and sent to the Polish-German border.
+At eighteen, Joe enlisted in the Polish Army as an infantryman and became an officer in 1938.
+In 1939, he was mobilized and sent to the Polish-German border.
 He witnessed the German invasion directly and fought for almost twenty days before being taken prisoner and sent to a German POW camp.
 It was in the camp that he began to establish connections with the newly formed Armia Krajowa (AK).
-The AK hijacked a German truck, transporting Joe to a hospital, freeing him and his fellow prisoners.
+The AK hijacked a German truck that was transporting Joe to a hospital, freeing him and his fellow prisoners.